New Little Feat Album Saturday; Band Discusses First Release In 12 Years

 DEVO’s Josh Hager Interviewed May 6

-The May 6 edition of the Devo Rock Show will feature an interview with DEVO guitarist and keyboardist Josh Hager.
+The May 6 edition of the Devo Rock Show featured an interview with DEVO guitarist and keyboardist Josh Hager.

-Host Devo got a chance to talk with Hager last week before Hager joined his bandmates on a tour to mark their 50th anniversary.
+Host Devo got a chance to talk with Hager recently, before Hager joined his bandmates on a tour to mark their 50th anniversary.

 Hager shared how he got started in music and some of his experiences working with DEVO founding members Gerry Casale and Mark Mothersbaugh.